myspotontheweb/gitops-platform-demo/README.md

 ### ArgoCD integration

-It's possible to support different categories of cluster by installing using one of the following directories, containing two ArgoCD files.
-One to create the encapsulating [Project](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#projects) and the other to generate applications, the [ApplicationSet](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/)
+It's possible to support different clusters by creating using one of the following directories, containing two ArgoCD files.w One to create the encapsulating [Project](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#projects) and the other to generate applications, the [ApplicationSet](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/)

 ```
-└── projects
+└── clusters
     ├── dev
     │   ├── applicationset.yaml
     │   └── project.yaml
-    ├── nonprod
+    ├── staging
     │   ├── applicationset.yaml
     │   └── project.yaml
     └── prod